Skip to main content

 meyer-blue-rule-line.png

-1. Locate the downloaded .zip file in Finder (usually in the Downloads folder) and double-click it to expand the .zip file.
-The installer file will be added to the same folder.
+1. Locate the downloaded .zip file in Finder (usually in Downloads), then select it to expand the .zip file.

-2. Double-click the nebra-1.x.x_mac.pkg installer file to launch the installer.
+2. Select the Nebra-2.x.x.pkg installer file to open the installer.

-1. Locate the downloaded .msi file in Explorer (usually in Downloads folder) and double-click it to show the contents.
+1. Locate the downloaded .msi file in Explorer (usually in Downloads, then select it to show the contents.

-2. Double-click the nebra-1.x.x_mac.msi installer file to launch the installer.
+2. Select the Nebra-2.x.x.msi installer file to launch the installer.

-3. Click though the Nebra Setup Wizard and accept the End-User License Agreement (EULA).
+3. Progress through the Nebra Setup Wizard and accept the End-User License Agreement (EULA).

-• Another notification may open asking permission to make changes to osascript.
-Allow this change by entering the operating system user password and then click OK.
+A notification may open asking for permission to make changes to osascript.
+Allow the change, then select OK.

 meyer-blue-rule-line.png

-A standard 100bT, IPv6 enabled Ethernet switch is required to transport device telemetry data.
-An Avnu-certified AVB network switch is not needed.
+You'll need a standard 100bT, IPv6-enabled Ethernet switch to transport device telemetry data.
+An Avnu-certified AVB network switch is not required.

 For Milan digital audio transport, an Avnu-certified AVB network switch is required.
 These switches support Milan functions.
-A list of Avnu-certified hardware, including network switches, is available at Avnu Alliance.
+A list of Avnu-certified hardware, including network switches, is available on the Avnu Alliance website.

 meyer-blue-rule-line.png